-NUTR& 101 Human Nutrition (5)
+NUTR 101 Human Nutrition (5)

-(Formerly NUTR-161) A scientific study of human nutrition, with an emphasis on a chemical understanding of the major nutrients, a biologic understanding of the gastrointestinal tract and a practical understanding of dietary needs throughout life.
-Laboratory sessions will include the use of a computer database for dietary analysis.
-Prerequisite: ENGL/095 with a minimum grade of C and MATH 090 with a minimum grade of C or equivalent assessment in these areas.
-Recommended: BIOL\$\displays\$ 100 and CHEM\$\displays\$ 110.
+A scientific study of human nutrition, with an emphasis on a chemical understanding of the major nutrients, a biologic understanding of the gastrointestinal tract and a practical understanding of dietary needs throughout life.
+This is not a lab course.
+Students may not receive credit for both NUTR 101 and NUTR&101.
+Prerequisite: ENGL/ 095 with a minimum grade of C or equivalent; and MATH 090 with a minimum grade of C or equivalent.
+Recommended Preparation: CHEM& 110 with a minimum grade of C or BIOL& 100 with a minimum grade of C or BIOL& 160 with a minimum grade of C.